Are you dying to learn how to make hypertufa?

 Keep in mind too that not all cement powder, peat moss or sand is created equal, and regional differences mean that even if you follow the recipe exactly your results may differ.

-Not to worry, this is a very forgiving craft, and even if you don't
+Not to worry, this is a very forgiving craft even if you don't succeed immediately.

 be used; stick them together to make a really rustic container with